apache/geode/gemfire-spark-connector/doc/10_demos.md

 bin/spark-submit --master=local[2] demo.NetworkWordCount $CONNECTOR/gemfire-spark-demos/basic-demos/target/scala-2.10/basic-demos_2.10-0.5.0.jar localhost 9999 locatorHost:port`
 ```

-Switch to Terminal-1, type some words, and hit `enter` or `return` key, then check word count at **Terminal-3**, which has `gfsh` connected to the GemFire cluster:
+Switch to Terminal-1, type some words, and hit `enter` or `return` key, then check word count at **Terminal-3**, which has `gfsh` connected to the Geode cluster:
 ```
 gfsh> query --query="select key, value from /str_int_region.entrySet"
 ```

-### Shutdown GemFire cluster at the end
+### Shutdown Geode cluster at the end
-Use following command to shutdown the GemFire cluster after playing with
+Use following command to shutdown the Geode cluster after playing with
 the demos:
 ```
 gfsh> shutdown --include-locators=true